11 Ways to Respond Effectively to Manipulative Apology Patterns

 The apology exists, but blame quietly moves back to you.

-3. The Minimizing Apology
+3. The Minimising Apology

 “I said sorry.
 Why are you still upset?”